-The Probation Department continues to be the backbone of the Juvenile Court as its officers are involved in many aspects of court activities and programing.
-In addition to their traditional role of supervising youths in the community, Probation Officers assist with drug testing and electronic monitoring of participants in the specialized docket courts; assist with court security in the lobby; act as bailiffs in the Courtroom; serve on the court's Reentry initiative; prepare pre-sentence investigations and risk assessments for the Court; and facilitate several therapeutic counseling programs.
-There were no changes in personnel to the probation staff in 2018.
-As of the close of 2018, the Probation Department consisted of:
+The Probation Department continues to be the backbone of the Juvenile Court as its officers are involved in many aspects of court activities and programming.
+In addition to their traditional role of supervising youths in the community, Probation Officers assist with drug testing and electronic monitoring of participants in the specialized docket courts; assist with court security in the lobby; act as bailiffs in the Courtroom; serve on the court's initiative; prepare pre-sentence investigations Reentry and assessments for the Court; and facilitate several therapeutic counseling programs.
+In 2019, veteran probation officer, Jeff Baker left the probation department to accept employment with the Guernsey County Adult Probation Department, a move that places him closer to his residence.
+There were no changes in personnel to the probation staff in 2019.
+As of the close of 2019, the Probation Department consisted of:

-Mike Blake, Chief Probation Officer Rose Oliver, Probation Officer Alisha Cooper, Intensive & Re-Entry Probation Officer Annie McCarthy, Probation Officer James Parry, Probation Officer Jeff Baker, Probation Officer
+Mike Blake, Chief Probation Officer Rose Oliver, Probation Officer Alisha Cooper, Intensive & Re-Entry Probation Officer Annie McCarthy, Probation Officer James Parry, Probation Officer Jerid Lacy, Probation Officer

-From January 1, 2018 through December 31, 2018 the Probation Department opened three hundred seventy-five (375) cases for supervision as compared to three hundred sixty-four (364) cases in 2017.
+From January 1, 2019 through December 31, 2019 the Probation Department opened four hundred ten (410) cases for supervision as compared to three hundred seventy-five (375) cases in 2018.
 These cases were opened either by new court referrals, transfers from other courts, or as a result of recidivist transfers.
-There were one hundred twenty-nine (129) open cases at the beginning of 2018 and 2019 begins with one hundred fifteen (115).
+There were one hundred fifteen (115) open cases at the beginning of 2019 and 2020 begins with one hundred thirty-five (135).
 Closings for the year totaled three hundred eighty-eight (388).
-From the three hundred eighty-eight (388) closings, one hundred forty-six (146) were terminated satisfactorily, two hundred thirty-four (234) by transfer inner office or out of county, end of supervised release, and by the Court, three (3) by commitment to the Department of Youth Services, one (1) as "no further benefit," and four (4) unsatisfactory.
+From the three hundred ninety-one (391) closings, one hundred thirty-nine (139) were terminated satisfactorily, two hundred forty-three (243) by transfer inner office or out of county, end of supervised release, and by the Court, two (2) by commitment to the Department of Youth Services, two (2) as "no further benefit," and five (5) unsatisfactory.